-San Diego, California
+September 1, 2006: San Diego, California

+Self-proclaimed as “America’s Finest City,” San Diego has grown from a Naval city into the second largest city in California.
+Its combination of perfect weather and laid-back atmosphere has provided an oasis to those looking for a change of pace.
+After spending two nights in San Diego, I can say that I have never been to a city quite like it.
+This was evident as Mike and I made our way to Petco Park, home of San Diego Padres and a vital part of downtown San Diego’s revitalization.
 Petco Park replaced Jack Murphy Stadium, home of the Padres since 1969, on April 8, 2004.
 It was the beginning of a new era in Padres history.
 Since reaching the 1998 World Series, the Padres had not returned to the playoffs.
 It was their 1998 World Series run that saved the Padres in San Diego.
 Shortly after being swept by the New York Yankees, voters approved a bond to allow construction of a ballpark in downtown San Diego.
 Petco Park brought unprecedented interest to the Padres organization, drawing over 3 million fans in 2004.
 I feel Petco Park’s success lies in its ability to provide an exceptional game day experience for Padre fans of all ages.
-Whether it is the beach in center field, the park at the park or the palm court with its’ waterfalls and jacaranda trees Petco Park presents America’s pastime with a San Diego twist.
+Whether it is the beach in center field, the ”Park at the Park,” or the palm court with its waterfalls and jacaranda trees, Petco Park presents America’s pastime with a San Diego twist.
 The sandstone facade of Petco Park was imported from India.
 Its unique shade has been named Padres Gold.
 The most distinctive feature of Petco Park is the Western Metal Supply Building, a 106-year old warehouse that was restored by the Padres to serve as the home of their team store, Hall of Fame, and left field foul line.
-With all there is to see at Petco Park it was hard for Mike and I to experience all it had to offer prior to the game between the Cincinnati Reds and hometown Padres.
+With all there is to see at Petco Park, it was hard for me and Mike to experience all it had to offer prior to the game between the Cincinnati Reds and hometown Padres.